Food-Gram/FoodGram/README.md

 * Normal User follow what they are interested in.
 * Users who are friends have a chat window to communicate.
 - [x] Each normal user has a profile page which shows the posts submitted.
 Friends can thums up or add comments on each post.
-* Each normal user can view the profile of the food store that they followed.
+- [x] Each normal user can view the profile of the food store that they followed.
+- [x] Both type of user can view the profile of the user in their friend list.
 * Food store users log in to edit their profiles, such as edit the food pictures, prices, etc.
 * Settings (Accesibility, Notification, General, etc.)